Mohammer5/knowledgebase/Ancient Stuff/Videos/A case for a lost civilization.md

 When looking at modern quarries like this one, we can see that the machines we used leave distinct tool marks of which one could say, that it's obvious that we used machines.
-Nothing on this structures indicates that the stones has been work on with primitive hand tools like hammers and chisels.
+Nothing on these structures indicates that the stones have been work on with primitive hand tools like hammers and chisels.

 ---